-Jaipur-registered online payment gateway startup Razorpay Software Pvt.
-Ltd has turned a profit in financial year ending March 2016, filings with the Registrar of Companies (RoC) show.
+Online payment gateway startup Razorpay Software Pvt.
+Ltd has turned a profit in financial year ended March 2016, filings with the Registrar of Companies (RoC) show.

 The company posted a profit after tax of Rs 28.7 lakh for the year, compared with a loss of Rs 4.1 lakh in FY15.
 Net sales stood at Rs 79 lakh, almost ten times the Rs 8.5 lakh posted in the previous fiscal.